 - Graduate with valuable hands-on experience in our student clinic.

-- Career placement assistance is provided to all of our students and graduates.
+- Career placement assistance is provided to all of our student and graduates.

 - Our graduates work for many of the top spa industry employers in the nation.

 5,000 New Job Opportunities Every Year!

 The Nevada School of Massage Therapy is part of the Steiner Education Group (SEG), which operates massage therapy schools and skin care schools at locations across the nation.

 SEG’s National Career Services Department has developed a worldwide network of thousands of employers, which generates an average of more than 5,000 new job opportunities for SEG graduates each year!

 Of course, your success ultimately depends on you.
 The Nevada School of Massage Therapy cannot guarantee employment or salary.
 But our career services assistance starts when you are a student and does not stop even after you graduate.
 From your first job to your last in the industry – whether you need help tomorrow or ten years from now – we’re here to help you succeed.

 The Steiner Advantage